-- 21.1.
-Insofar as practicable, the Employer will distribute all overtime work equitably within the classifications to employees qualified and available.
-All hours worked on overtime shall be recorded on the overtime list and be kept current. - 21.2.
-All refusals to work overtime shall be charged on said overtime list for the number of hours offered or actually worked by the employee accepting the overtime offer.
+- 21.1 Insofar as practicable, the Employer will distribute all overtime work equitably within the classifications to employees qualified and available.
+All hours worked on overtime shall be recorded on the overtime list and be kept current. - 21.2 All refusals to work overtime shall be charged on said overtime list for the number of hours offered or actually worked by the employee accepting the overtime offer.
 When an employee is called to work overtime and he/she is not home, the time not worked will be recorded on the overtime list, but the time will not be charged to the employee as time worked.
-However, such time will be used to substantiate that overtime is being distributed in as equitable a manner as practicable. - 21.3.
-Probationary employees shall be offered overtime only after all permanent employees have been offered the opportunity to accept or refuse overtime. - 21.4.
-Temporary transfers and shift breakers shall be offered overtime only after all permanent employees qualified for the job classification for which the overtime is being offered.
-Temporary transfers and shift breakers shall be offered overtime before probationary employees. - 21.5.
-At the conclusion of each calendar year, the number of hours worked will be compared and every reasonable effort will be made to equalize the hours worked within each classification. - 21.6.
-Time and one half (1 1/2) shall be paid for all hours worked in excess of eight (8) hours of the normal work shift. - 21.7.
-Time and one half (1 1/2) shall be paid for the sixth (6th) day worked during the week and double time shall be paid for the seventh (7th) day worked during the week.
-The sixth (6th) day is defined as the first scheduled day off in the week that is worked and the seventh (7th) day is defined as the second scheduled day off in the week that is worked. - 21.8.
-In the event that overtime hours between employees are equal, the most senior employee shall be offered the overtime first. - 21.9.
-All overtime hours worked, notwithstanding classifications, shall be totaled on the plant wide overtime list. - 21.10.
-If an employee works through his/her lunch break or clean-up period(s) at the request of the Authority, he/she shall be given the option of receiving in compensation time-and-one-half (1 1/2) pay or compensatory time equal to time-and-one-half for all time worked as such.
+However, such time will be used to substantiate that overtime is being distributed in as equitable a manner as practicable. - 21.3 Probationary employees shall be offered overtime only after all permanent employees have been offered the opportunity to accept or refuse overtime. - 21.4 Temporary transfers and shift breakers shall be offered overtime only after all permanent employees qualified for the job classification for which the overtime is being offered.
+Temporary transfers and shift breakers shall be offered overtime before probationary employees. - 21.5 At the conclusion of each calendar year, the number of hours worked will be compared and every reasonable effort will be made to equalize the hours worked within each classification. - 21.6 Time and one half (1 1/2) shall be paid for all hours worked in excess of eight (8) hours of the normal work shift. - 21.6a.
+An employee can use only five (5) certified sick days in a calendar year for calculation of overtime when calculating overtime for hours worked over forty (40) hours in a pay week and over eight (8) hours in a day. - 21.7 Time and one half (1 1/2) shall be paid for the sixth (6th) day worked during the week and double time shall be paid for the seventh (7th) day worked during the week.
+The sixth (6th) day is defined as the first scheduled day off in the week that is worked and the seventh (7th) day is defined as the second scheduled day off in the week that is worked. - 21.8 In the event that overtime hours between employees are equal, the most senior employee shall be offered the overtime first.

+- 21.9 All overtime hours worked, notwithstanding classifications, shall be totaled on the plant wide overtime list. - 21.10 If an employee works through his/her lunch break or clean-up period(s) at the request of the Authority, he/she shall be given the option of receiving in compensation time-and-one-half (1 1/2) pay or compensatory time equal to time-and-one-half for all time worked as such.
 Compensatory time must be taken in the same pay period as earned or employee will be paid at time-and-one-half (1 1/2) pay.